LukeHackett/aws-certificated-security-speciality-study-notes/chapter-04/README.md

 For each assessment run, you can generate a documented report (in either PDF or HTML format) with findings information.
 Additionally, an Amazon SNS topic can be defined within the assessment template, which will receive notification when a finding is ported and when an assessment starts, finishes or changes its state.

+Additionally, scans are run on ECR registries as well as Lambda functions are analysed for software vulnerabilities.

+All reported findings are sent to Security Hub (or Event Bridge).

 ### Amazon GuardDuty

 Amazon GuardDuty analyses selected logs from AmazonVPC Flow Logs, AWS CloudTrail, DNS queries (those that are resolved within the VPC), Kubernetes Audit Logs and cryptocurrency attacks.
 Once analysed, suspicious events are reported as *findings*.